Walk from Milngavie to Drymen

 Approaching Drymen

 You can walk up Stirling Road into Drymen.
 Alternatively, you cross the bypass and continue along Gartness Road to take you into the village if you stay on the lane.
-Drymen is their first night stop for many West Highland Way walkers, with some excellent places to stay and enjoy a night in the village.
+Drymen is the first night stop for many West Highland Way walkers, with some excellent places to stay and enjoy a night in the village.
 You’ll also be able to visit the new village bakery and deli.

 Thanks for reading